marczaku/102-csharp-basics/13-go-to/README.md

 - Output: `"Here's your Dollars: $$$$$$$"`

 ## P13_2Triangle
-Write a program that prints an ASCII Triangle as follows.
+Write a program that prints an ASCII Triangle as big as the user desires.
 Use `goto` efficiently to write as little code as necessary.
+- Input: `5`
 ```
 #####
 ####